 Google AdWords mobile Pay Per Click advertising campaigns can give your website the push it needs to capitalize on the growing smartphone market.
 Mobiles offer us previously unknown opportunities to create and consume content, purchase products and utilize services at sometimes lightning-fast speeds.
-However, should mobile device users be specially targeted?
+However, should mobile device users be specially targeted through mobile advertisements?

 How is Mobile Search Special?

 Currently the market for popular keywords on desktop search is extremely competitive and can be a challenge for less established PPC campaigns.
-More than likely, a lot of your competition isn’t tuned into mobile advertising, so why not strike while the iron’s hot?
-The proof is in the balance sheet, creating mobile PPC campaigns can increase your business’s exposure at a lower cost to you (generally lower CPC rates) while shoring up your return on investment.
+More than likely, a lot of your competition is not yet utilizing mobile advertisements, so why not strike while the iron’s hot?
+The proof is in the balance sheet — creating mobile PPC campaigns can increase your business’s exposure at a lower cost to you (generally lower CPC rates) while shoring up your return on investment. (more…)

 “I get by with a little Google AdWords Help from my friends,” is how the real Beatles hit song goes – a few years into the future that is – and the phrase really couldn’t be truer if it wished to be with the help of a genie and fairy godmother in tow at the same time.